kparani/cyber-physical-system-for-automated-green-house/README.md

 ## Project Overview

-Designed and deployed a distributed wireless sensor network to monitor environmental conditions across controlled heat stress growth tents for cotton phenotyping research.
+Designed and deployed a distributed wireless sensor network and control network to monitor and contriol field based greenhouse for cotton phenotyping research.
 The system autonomously collects temperature, CO₂, light intensity, and battery health data from 40+ ESP32 nodes, aggregates telemetry via MQTT to a Raspberry Pi base station, and exports timestamped CSV datasets for scientific analysis.
+A seperate network of ESP32 controlls the opening\closing of the greenhouse side flaps.

 **Key Achievement:** 30+ day battery life per node with deep sleep optimization while maintaining 5-minute data granularity.